 I'm going to discuss the steps in filing an SSI Application.

 This involves the Application & also a Disability Report.

 Should I Do the Online Application and Disability Report Myself?

-There is a new option of doing the SSI Application and Disability Report online.
+There is an option of doing the Application and Disability Report online.
+Personally, I cannot recommend it to you.